Welcome,

 Every week I will introduce you to a popular hobby that you will fall in love with!

 Over 90 years old, the LEGO story began in Denmark in 1932 with Ole Kirk Kristiansen, who initially crafted wooden toys.
-Kristiansen also coined the company name, derived from the Danish words “LEG GODT” (Play Well), after a company-wide naming contest.
-The first LEGO bricks for public sale landed in the shelves in 1949, an idea also attributed to Kristiansen.
-However, it wasn’t until the 1960s that the versatile interlocking bricks we recognize today were developed.
+Kristiansen also coined the iconic LEGO company name, derived from the Danish words “LEG GODT” (Play Well), after a company-wide naming contest.
+The first LEGO building bricks for public sale landed on shelves in 1949, an innovative toy idea also attributed to Kristiansen.
+However, it wasn’t until the 1960s that the versatile interlocking bricks we recognize today were developed, revolutionizing toy manufacturing.

-Join the LEGO community and enjoy the fun!
+Join the LEGO community and enjoy this amazing collectible hobby!

 What an Image